moxiecode/moxie/README.md

 Although be **warned**, as this will set the system PATH **for current session only**, in order to set it forever, check your platform specific documentation.

 Once you have it, you can run `jake mkswf` in your command-prompt, from mOxie directory and corresponding component files will get compiled and written to `bin/flash/` directory.
-There will be two versions: `Moxie.plus.swf`, which includes client-side image manipulation logic, and `Moxie.swf`, twice as small, but without it.
+There will be two versions: `Moxie.swf`, which includes client-side image manipulation logic, and `Moxie.min.swf`, twice as small, but without it.

 <a name="compile-silverlight" />
 #### Compile Silverlight